 Wells-next-the-Sea (4 miles)

 A jolly, bucket-and-spade beach, a mile from the lively town, which merges into the beach at Holkham to the west.
-Characterised by its collection of brightly coloured beach huts, backed by pine woods and with soft golden sand, it has a dog-free zone at the eastern end and is popular with families.
-You can walk to Holkham beach by the two mile pine walk, part of the Norfolk Coast Path and Peddars Way.
+Brightly coloured beach huts, backed by pine woods and with soft golden sand make this a family favourite.
+It has a dog-free zone at the eastern end.
+You can walk to Holkham beach by the two mile pine walk or along the sand.
+This is one of our favourite walks & forms part of the Norfolk Coast Path and Peddars Way.
 At low tide, children will love splashing around in The Run, which you can walk a mile or so out to its end.
 Head back when the hooter signals the incoming tide.
 Please check the tide times.

 Wells beach is situated a mile from Wells Quay, connected by a beautiful raised path giving fabulous views across the channel & marshes & out toward Holkham Nature reserve.
 There is a car-park directly behind the beach next to the Wells Beach Cafe.